xtexChooser/git-mirrors/activitystreams-derive/README.md

     /// Derive AsRef<ObjectProperties> and AsMut<ObjectProperties>
     ///
-    /// as well as the Object and ObjectExt traits
+    /// as well as the Object trait
     #[serde(flatten)]
     #[activitystreams(Object)]
     properties: ObjectProperties,